A Beginner’s Guide to Cybersecurity for Small Businesses

+Do you know what’s one of the biggest cybersecurity mistakes small business owners make?
 Assuming they’re not worth a hacker’s time.
 In fact, cybercriminals often view smaller organizations as easier targets, knowing that their defenses aren’t as robust as those of large corporations.

 To hackers, data is data; it’s always valuable.
 And when compromised, the ripple effects can be devastating to growing businesses like yours.
 For instance, 60% of small businesses shut down within six months following a cyberattack, according to Cybercrime Magazine.

 Protecting your business doesn’t have to require a massive IT budget.
 With our cybersecurity experts, we help both large and small businesses establish a strong foundation for cybersecurity.
-And if you’d rather leave it to the professionals, our team is well-equipped to provide you with
+And if you’d rather leave it to the professionals, our team is well-equipped to provide you with premium managed cybersecurity services without the hefty price tag.

 In this guide, we’ll further explain why small businesses like yours are at risk and provide simple, practical steps you can take to protect your data, patients, and peace of mind.